oskarsandwall/patterns/pattern_eventstreaming.md

   ESS --> ES ---> C
 ```

 As with the [Publish/Subscribe pattern](pattern_pubsub.md) streams/topics are used by consumers (also called _event sinks_ and _event processors_) to specify which events they wish to be notified about.
-Some platforms (like Kafka) allow you to partition stream events even further to enable parallel processing, allowing for better scalability.
+Some platforms (like Kafka) allow you to partition stream events even further to enable parallel processing, which in turn enables for better scalability.

 ``` mermaid
 flowchart TB